 - Drowsiness, especially in higher doses

-Once again, there isn’t enough research to determine the amount that is likely to be therapeutic, and the level that could prove toxic.
-Studies on marijuana’s toxicity in dogs reveal that as little as a milligram of weed per kilogram could cause cannabis poisoning in canines (although these findings are disputed, and it’s worth pointing out that CBD by itself is unlikely to cause the same issues.
+Once again, there isn’t enough research to determine a specific amount that is likely to be therapeutic.
+Studies on marijuana’s toxicity in dogs reveal that as little as a milligram of cannabis per kilogram could poison canines.
+However, these findings are disputed, and it’s worth pointing out that CBD by itself is unlikely to cause the same issues.

-Yet it is important to be cautious when it comes to your pets.
+Still, it is important to exercise caution when it comes to your pets.
 We have seen articles online that irresponsibly equate the use of CBD in humans with what happens in dogs.
-For example, a study by Bergamaschi et al., published in Current Drug Safety in September 2011, found that humans tolerated doses of CBD of up to 1,500mg a day without ill effects.
+For example, a study by Bergamaschi et al., published in Current Drug Safety in September 2011, found that humans tolerated CBD doses of up to 1,500mg a day without ill effects.

 Of course, this means little (until we see clinical studies) when it comes to pets.
 According to Dr. Cornelia Wagner of Hawthorne Veterinary Clinic in Oregon, it is important to start any pet’s treatment with the lowest possible amount.
-In her opinion, stick to 0.05mg of CBD per kilogram per day.
-Therefore, if your dog weighs 20kg (44 pounds), don’t give it more than 1mg of CBD in a day.
+In her opinion, stick to 0.05mg of CBD per kilogram of body weight, per day.
+For example, if your dog weighs 20kg (44 pounds), don’t give it more than 1mg of CBD in a day.

-Make sure you monitor your pet and watch for negative side effects such as excessive excitement or sedation, vomiting or disorientation.
-If you don’t see any of these effects, it is likely your pet now has a tolerance and you can gradually increase the dosage every five days or so.
+Also, make sure you monitor your pet and watch for negative side effects.
+These can include excessive excitement or sedation, vomiting, or disorientation.
+If you don’t see any of these effects, your pet potentially has a tolerance.
+In this instance, you could gradually increase the dosage every five days or so.
 Keep these increases to 0.05mg per kilogram a day.

-Although the phenomenon of CBD stores offering the cannabinoid to pets is relatively new, research into its effects isn’t.
-The main issue is the lack of clinical studies over the last few decades.
-Way back in 1988, a study by Mechoulam, Bialer, and Samara, published in the Drug Metabolism and Disposition journal, looked into the pharmacokinetics of CBD in dogs.
-In case you were wondering, ‘pharmacokinetics’ looks at the movement of drugs within the body.
+In 1988, a study by Mechoulam, Bialer, and Samara, published in the Drug Metabolism and Disposition journal, looked into the pharmacokinetics of CBD in dogs (pharmacokinetics refers to the movement of drugs within the body).

-A group of canines received an oral CBD dose of 180mg and two IV doses of 45 mg and 90 mg respectively.
-The cannabinoid was quickly distributed after IV administration followed by a lengthy eliminate.
-Interestingly, the CBD could not be detected in the dogs’ plasma after oral administration in three of the six dogs studied.
+A group of canines received an oral CBD dose of 180mg and two IV doses of 45 mg and 90 mg, respectively.
+The cannabinoid was quickly distributed after IV administration, followed by a lengthy elimination.
+Interestingly, researchers didn’t detect CBD in the dogs’ plasma after oral administration in three of the six dogs studied.

 In the other three, the maximum bioavailability was just 19%.
 The conclusion was that CBD is barely absorbed after oral administration.
 The ‘first pass’ effect was likely responsible for the low absorption rate.

-Aside from displaying no side effects, there was a significant decrease in pain, and an increase in activity, in 80% of the canines that consumed the CBD.
+None of the dogs experienced any significant side effects.
+There was a significant decrease in pain, and an increase in activity, in 80% of the canines that consumed the CBD.
 The study concluded that 2mg per kilogram of CBD twice a day could help dogs with osteoarthritis.
-It is interesting that the dose is far higher than what is recommended by Dr. Wagner.
+Interestingly, this dose is far higher than what is recommended by Dr. Wagner.

 Ongoing Clinical Studies on CBD in Dogs

-Dr. Stephanie McGrath works at Colorado State University and has completed a pair of clinical studies on the effects of CBD in dogs with epilepsy or osteoarthritis since 2016.
-McGrath, who is located at the College of Veterinary Medicine & Biomedical Sciences at CSU, had no interest in marijuana as a therapeutic drug until 2012.
+Dr. Stephanie McGrath works at Colorado State University.
+She has completed a pair of clinical studies on CBD’s effects in dogs with epilepsy, and dogs with osteoarthritis (OA).
+McGrath is located at the College of Veterinary Medicine & Biomedical Sciences at CSU.
+She had no interest in marijuana as a therapeutic drug until 2012.

-In that year, cannabis became legal recreationally in Colorado, and she received a lot of calls from people asking if CSU was conducting any research into the herb’s medical effects.
-Eventually, she began studying the effects of cannabidiol on dogs with epilepsy and OA using CBD provided by the Applied Basic Science Corporation provided the CBD used in the research.
+In that year, cannabis became legal recreationally in Colorado.
+McGrath received many calls from people asking if CSU was conducting any research into marijuana’s medical effects.
+Eventually, she began studying the effects of cannabidiol on dogs with epilepsy and OA.
+The Applied Basic Science Corporation provided the CBD used in the research.

-In her initial study, McGrath looked at 30 healthy animals and found that they tolerated CBD in certain amounts.
-While the studies have been completed, the research team are still looking at the data.
-The results from the preliminary epilepsy study were so promising that the American Kennel Club provided $350,000 worth of funding to allow McGrath to begin a three-year crossover study into how cannabidiol affects dogs with the condition.
+In her initial study, McGrath looked at 30 healthy dogs and found that they tolerated CBD in certain amounts.
+The results from the preliminary epilepsy study were promising.
+So much so that the American Kennel Club provided $350,000 worth of funding.
+This allowed McGrath to begin a three-year crossover study into how cannabidiol affects dogs with the condition.

 Final Thoughts on CBD & Dogs

-The list of potential benefits for CBD in humans is long and includes:
+Furthermore, we know that the list of potential benefits for CBD in humans is extensive:

-- Reducing the impact of neurodegenerative diseases and protecting the nervous system.
+- The impact of neurodegenerative diseases while protecting the nervous system.

-- Reducing the harm caused by damaged blood vessels, and reducing heart rate & blood pressure.
+- The harm caused by damaged blood vessels, along with a decrease in heart rate & blood pressure.

-It is true that preliminary research is promising, and it may be worth giving your dog a tiny amount of CBD if it has a condition such as epilepsy or osteoarthritis.
+All in all, preliminary research on CBD and dogs is promising.
+You may find it is worth giving your dog a small amount of CBD if it has a condition such as epilepsy, arthritis, or anxiety.
 However, we would urge caution and recommend stopping CBD treatment if your pet shows any negative side effects.
-Hopefully, ongoing research will shed more light on the puzzle but until then, don’t take chances with your pet’s health!
+Hopefully, ongoing research will shed more light on the puzzle.
+Until then, don’t take chances with your pet’s health!